lino-framework/book/docs/tutorials/polls/mysite/index.rst

         Running deferred SQL...
     Running migrations:
       No migrations to apply.
-    Loading data from ...
-    Installed 13 object(s) from 1 fixture(s)

 ..
     >>> from django.core.management import call_command
-    >>> call_command('initdb_demo', interactive=False, verbosity=0)
+    >>> call_command('initdb', interactive=False, verbosity=0)

 Adding a demo fixture
 ---------------------

-Now we hope that you are a bit frustrated about having all that beatiful data you manually entered during the Django Polls tutorial gone forever.
+Now we hope that you are a bit frustrated about having all that beautiful data which you manually entered during the Django Polls tutorial gone forever.
+This is the moment for intruducing you to **demo fixture**.

-When you are developing and maintaining a database application, it happens very often that you need to change the database structure.

-Instead of manually filling your demo data again and again after every database change, Lino offers you to write it *once and for all* as a *fixture*.

-With Lino it is easy and fun to write demo fixtures because you can write them in Python.
-Read more about them in :ref:`lino.tutorial.dpy`, or simply stay here and learn by doing.
+When you develop and maintain a database application, it happens often that you need to change the database structure.
+Instead of manually filling your demo data again and again after every database change, we prefer writing it *once and for all* as a *fixture*.
+With Lino this is easy and fun because you can write fixtures in Python.

-We are now going to add a **demo fixture**.

 - Create a directory named :file:`fixtures` in your :file:`polls`
   directory.